It’s been almost thirty years since I played golf. I don’t have that kind of time or money.

 Open-Source Learning Step #5: Reflection

 As William Shakespeare put it in Julius Caesar, “For the eye sees not itself, but by reflection, by some other things.”
-I haven’t yet met the skilled person who got where they are without a mentor.
+I haven’t yet met a skilled person who got where they are without a mentor.
 Every top athlete knows the benefit of having a coach at every stage of their career.
 Why?
 Because coaches observe our real-time performance and help fine-tune our technique by offering insight from a different perspective.

 John had the perfect setup to help me see, understand, and apply what he saw.
-Next to where I was hitting golf balls there was a tripod with a camera.
+Next to where I was hitting golf balls John set up a tripod with a camera.
 A few feet away under a canopy, he had a laptop on a table where we could review the images together.
 He showed me my stance side by side with other students and pro players (all of whom have better posture than me).
 He analyzed video of my swing frame by frame and I could see the precise point where I went from “so far so good” to “oh boy that’s gonna suck.”

 Open-Source Learning Step #6: Practice